-A final grade will be based on your weighted average in the following categories plus your successful completion of the forty-five hours of fieldwork in a local K - 8 school.
+A final grade will be based on your weighted average in the following categories plus your successful completion of forty-five hours of fieldwork in a local K - 8 school.

-• Weekly Discussions: 15% of Final Grade
+- Weekly Discussions: 15% of Final Grade

-• Weekly Reflections: 10% of Final Grade
+- Weekly Reflections: 10% of Final Grade

-Projects: 40% of Final Grade (10% each)
+- Projects: 40% of Final Grade (10% each)

-Project 1: Teacher Interview (Individual or with a partner)
+- Project 1: Teacher Interview (Individual or with a Partner)

-Project 2: Collaborative Unit Plan (Groups of four)
+- Project 2: Collaborative Unit Plan (Groups of Four)

-Project 3: Lesson Plans
+- Project 3: Lesson Plans (Individual or with a Partner)

-Project 4: "My Philosophy of Education" Statement
+- Project 4: "My Philosophy of Education" Statement (Individual)

-Quizzes: 15% of Final GradeFinal Exam: 10% of Final Grade
+- Quizzes: 15% of Final Grade

+- Final Exam: 10% of Final Grade

-• Fieldwork Report: 10% of Final Grade Total: 100%
+- Fieldwork Report: 10% of Final Grade

+Total: 100%

-Fieldwork Log (45 hours): Required
+• Fieldwork Log (45 hours): Required

-You must successfully complete the forty-five hours of fieldwork and turn it in with the required documentation to pass this course.
-This includes the clearances and paperwork needed for your fieldwork placement, a signed evaluation from your supervising teacher, the Fieldwork Report, and the signed Fieldwork Log.
-See Canvas for more information.
+You must successfully complete the forty-five hours of fieldwork in a local, regular K - 8 Public School classroom and submit the related documentation to pass this course.
+This includes two Clearances (T.B. and Fingerprint), two Placement Documents (a placement letter and a learning plan), a signed Evaluation Form from your supervising teacher, a signed Fieldwork Log documenting 45 hours, and a Fieldwork Report.
+See Canvas for more complete information.